SarahIrons/JavaScript_Projects/README.md

 #[Pizza Menu App](PizzaProject) This is a clickable menu to order a pizza, made with HTML, CSS and JavaScript.
 JS functions allow for orders to be tallied with different toppings/size permutations.

 #[AJAX assignment](AJAX) In this course section, we set up a XAMPP web server environment.
 This assignment demonstrated the onReadyState function.

+#[jQuery Assignment](jQueryChallenge) This exercise demonstrated calling jQuery functions: there is a brief demo of a click event, and an effect (show/hide of text).